Butter to Oil Converter: 1 Cup Butter in Oil

 Swap butter and oil amounts in baking recipes without hunting through conversion charts.
-Enter your amount, choose the direction, and get practical cup, tablespoon, teaspoon, and gram estimates.
+Enter your amount, choose the direction, and get practical cup, tablespoon, teaspoon, and gram estimates, including the common answer that 1 cup butter equals about 3/4 cup oil.

 Convert butter and oil amounts